Judah Leon Templo: Biography

 In 1647 Jacob wrote Tratado de la Arca del Testamento (Amsterdam, 1653).
 His treatise on the cherubim, their form and nature, written in Latin in 1647, appeared in Spanish under the title Tratado de los Cherubim (Amsterdam, 1654); and his description of Moses' tabernacle, written in 1647 in Dutch, was published under the title Retrato del Tabernaculo de Moseh (Amsterdam, 1654), and in English (1675).
-His last work was a Spanish paraphrase of the Psalms, which was printed with the text, under the title Las Alabanças de Santitad (Amsterdam, 1671), and, as is stated in the introduction, was written in seven months.
-The work was dedicated to Isaac Senior Teixéyra, financial agent, in Hamburg, of Queen Christina of Sweden, and was praised by many ḥakamim, scholars, and poets in Hebrew, Latin, and Spanish verses.
+His last work was a Spanish paraphrase of the Psalms, which was printed with the text under the title Las Alabanças de Santitad (Amsterdam, 1671) and, as stated in the introduction, was written in seven months.
+The work was dedicated to Isaac Senior Teixéyra, a financial agent in Hamburg of Queen Christina of Sweden.
+Many ḥakhamim, scholars, and poets in Hebrew, Latin, and Spanish verses praised it.

-Jacob wrote also a dialogue (Colloquium Middelburgense) between a rabbi and a Christian scholar on the value of the Christian dogmas; and he left in manuscript Disputaciones con Diferentes Theologos de la Cristiandad.
+Jacob also wrote a dialogue (Colloquium Middelburgense) between a rabbi and a Christian scholar on the value of Christian dogmas, and he left in a manuscript Disputaciones con Diferentes Theologos de la Cristiandad.

 He was a skilful draftsman.
 The coat of arms of the Antient Grand Lodge of England with the motto, now "Holiness to the Lord," is the work of Judah Leon accord to Laurence Dermott, the first Grand Secretary, who in his book Ahiman Rezon attributes it to the "famous and learned Hebrewist, architect, and brother, Rabi Jacob Jehudah Leon."
 A version of this still exists as the arms of the United Grand Lodge of England and the Grand Lodge of Ireland.
 Although referred to as a "brother" in the text, Judah preceded the popular rise of freemasonry in England and is not known to have been personally initiated into a lodge.
-Judah also drew more than 200 figures and vignettes to illustrate Talmudical subjects, which his son Solomon gave to Surenhusius for his Latin translation of the Mishnah.
+Judah also drew more than 200 figures and vignettes to illustrate Talmudical subjects, which his son Solomon gave to Willem Surenhuis for his Latin translation of the Mishnah.